-With regard to the rare earth magnets business, although shipments of products for applications such as for hard disk drives and air-conditioners continued to be slow, shipments of products for applications for automobiles were strong, starting with hybrid vehicles.
-The photoresist products business continued to be good, aided by the progress in semiconductor device miniaturization.
-The business of materials for LED packaging continued to be firm.
-Shipments of optical fiber preform continued to be robust by the operations of our new plant in China as well as by the continued strong demand.
+With regard to the rare earth magnets business, although shipments of products for applications in automobiles, starting with hybrid vehicles, were good, shipments of products for applications in hard disk drives were slow.
+On the other hand, with regard to the photoresist products business, shipments of ArF resists and trilayer materials expanded greatly aided by the progress in semiconductor device miniaturization.
+The business of materials for LED packaging and shipments of optical fiber preform were generally firm, but optical fiber preform was faced with an adjustment phase in the second half of the fiscal year.

-As a result of the foregoing, this division's total sales increased by 2.8% (4,989 million yen) from the previous fiscal year to 182,781 million yen, and operating income increased by 7.1% (2,692 million yen) to 40,863 million yen.
+As a result of the foregoing, this division's total sales decreased by 6.5% (11,795 million yen) from the previous fiscal year to 170,986 million yen, and operating income increased by 0.3% (106 million yen) to 40,969 million yen.